• Skip to main content

 One of the most common causes of burnout is that you simply have too much work on your plate.
 A 2017 study conducted by Kronos Incorporated and Future Workplace found that about 32% of employee burnout was related to unreasonable workload.
 Another 32% was due to too much overtime or after-work hours.

 Taking on an ambitious workload may seem productive at first, especially when you’re dealing with tight deadlines.
-However, when it starts to affect your wellbeing, it’s time to reevaluate.
+However, when it starts to affect your well-being, it’s time to reevaluate.

 Consider taking a step back to assess your to-do lists and how much time you’ve dedicated to each task.
 How many hours do you need to realistically complete all of your tasks?
 If the answer is unrealistic, speak up!
 Clear communication is necessary to prevent burnout.